AP FACT CHECK: Trump claims rising suicides if US stays shut

 Trump's mention of a "Z-pak" is a reference to azithromycin, an antibiotic.
 Antibiotics kill bacteria not viruses, but people severely ill with viral pneumonia sometimes develop secondary bacterial infections.
 When there are signs of that, hospitals already are using antibiotics – it's part of standard supportive care for severe pneumonia.

-Associated Press writers Matthew Perrone and Cal Woodward contributed to this report.
+Associated Press writers Matthew Perrone and Calvin Woodward contributed to this report.